m1sk9/ublacklist-filter/README.md

 - For adding filters, issues or pull requests are accepted.
   - However, whether to accept them or not is at my discretion.
   - Submitting a pull request requires a Rust environment, so it is not recommended.
-- Rules are written in `assets/rule.toml`.
+- Rules are written in `rule.toml`.
   - This filter is for **domains**.
 Specify the domain to block the entire site.
   - Write the domain in `domain` and the comment in `comment`.